EasyCorp/EasyAdminBundle/doc/fields.rst

     TextField::new('firstName', 'Name')
         // if TRUE, listing can be sorted by this field (default: TRUE)
-        // unmapped fields and Doctrine associations cannot be sorted ->setSortable(false)
+        // unmapped fields cannot be sorted
+        ->setSortable(false)

         // help message displayed for this field in the 'detail', 'edit' and 'new' pages